 |ਮੈਨੂੰ ਹਵਾਈ ਅੱਡੇ ਲਈ ਇੱਕ ਤੇਜ਼ ਰਸਤਾ ਚਾਹੀਦਾ ਹੈ।

 |Mainū havā’ī aḍē la’ī ika tēza rasatā cāhīdā hai.

 Punjabi, also known as Panjabi, is a vibrant language spoken by millions worldwide.
 Learning it can allow you to communicate with a wider range of people and give you a deeper understanding and appreciation of Punjabi culture.

-Given that it is no easy feat to master, learning Punjabi has been shown to have numerous cognitive benefits.
+Given that Punjabi might be hard to learn for some people, learning it has been shown to have numerous cognitive benefits.
 It can improve memory and problem-solving skills, as well as increase creativity and flexibility of the mind.
 So not only will learning Punjabi allows you to connect with others and expand your cultural horizons, but it can also positively impact your overall cognitive development.